-Information regarding the Auction that can be displayed coordinator facilitates settlements 62 awarded by the buyer 40 by the client application is illustrated in FIGS. 6A-6D at selected times during the conduct of an Auction.
+Information regarding the Auction that can be displayed by the client application is illustrated in FIGS. 6A-6D at selected times during the conduct of an Auction.
 FIG. 6A illustrates lot information provided at the start of an Auction.
-The lot closing times are shown for each of the lots (01-08)as 10:30:00 AM, etc. The lots are identified by name (e.g. "PP-Gas assist" which stands for "Gas Assist Polypropylene Parts" for lot 01).
+The lot closing times are shown for each of the lots (01-08) as 10:30:00 AM, etc. The lots are identified by name (e.g. "PP-Gas assist" which stands for "Gas Assist Polypropylene Parts" for lot 01).
 The indicated status for each lot is "OPEN."
 The "Market Bid" column indicates the current lowest or best bid for the lot.
-The current time (10:00:1 1 AM) is shown in the upper right corner of the display.
+The current time (10:00:11 AM) is shown in the upper right comer of the display.